FREE UK SHIPPING ON ORDERS £20+

 Note: this article is a series in our beard growth stages timeline overview.

 Two weeks in to the bearded journey.

-We reckon this is the most dangerous time for any prospective beardsmen.
+We reckon the 2 week beard stage is the most dangerous time for any prospective beardsmen.
 And there are two main reasons why: i) it can really starts to itchy like hell (so it just becomes unbearable) and ii) societal pressure from colleagues, girlfriends, family and so on.